Owkin: Sanofi

+Sanofi partnered with Owkin in 2026 to build AI agents in additions to a three-year license for K Pro.

 In November 2021 Owkin entered a strategic alliance with Sanofi.
 The alliance included a $180 million equity investment, and a $90 million discovery and development partnership focused on Sanofi's oncology efforts in four different cancers.
 Sanofi used Owkin's technology to find new biomarkers and therapeutic targets, build prognostic models, and predict response to treatment.

 Bristol-Myers Squibb

 In June 2022, Owkin entered a strategic alliance with Bristol-Myers Squibb to help them design potentially more precise and efficient clinical trials.
 The collaboration initially focused on cardiovascular disease, and has the potential to expand into projects in other therapeutic areas.

 MSD

 In December 2023, Owkin entered a strategic alliance with MSD to develop and commercialize AI-powered digital pathology diagnostics for the EU market that could be used to identify patients suitable for immunotherapies.

 Servier

-In October 2023, Owkin and Servier started a multi-year partnership focused on developing “better-targeted therapies” in oncology and other disease areas.
+In October 2023, Owkin and Servier started a multi-year partnership focused on developing "better-targeted therapies" in oncology and other disease areas.
 The partnership's first two projects were in translational medicine and digital pathology.